 This popular love story is painted in the medieval period and India has issued a stamp on this (Refer image 2.3).
 This art signifies the symbols of love, art, and color.

-Image 2.4 depicts the couple duet.
+Image 2.4 depicts the dance duet.
 It is a miniature painting from Aurangzeb period.

 These are indeed beautiful, aren’t they?